design-rockat/rockat-ui-playground/DESIGN_SYSTEM_SPEC.md

 - When another library cannot use CSS variables directly, preserve the semantic intent and the exact palette values above.
 - Prefer semantic usage over raw palette usage: primary for brand/action, neutral for structure, secondary for supportive emphasis.

+#### Border Contract

+Global border rule for external implementations:

+- Every standard bordered component must use `grey 100` as the default border color.
+- In the current Rock-at token system, `grey 100` maps to `neutral-100`.
+- Canonical value: `#f5f5f5`
+- Canonical token for external documentation intent: `grey-100`
+- Canonical token in the current repo: `--rockat-neutral-100`

+Apply this border color by default to:

+- outlined cards
+- bordered inputs
+- table outer borders
+- table header separators
+- row separators when a visible divider is needed
+- any other standard surface that exposes a neutral border

+Border rule summary:

+- If a component has a visible neutral border and no stronger semantic override is required, use `grey 100`.
+- Do not invent different neutral border colors per component.
+- If another library uses a `gray` or `grey` naming scheme, map it to the Rock-at value above.

 ### Icons

 The standard icon library is `lucide-react`.